+Α

-- The UAE AI market was valued at \$3.47b in 2023 and is projected to grow at a CAGR of 43.9% between 2024 and 2030.
-Plus, businesses in the UAE are actively implementing AI 65% of IT professionals in the UAE have expedited an AI rollout over the past two years.
-The adoption of AI could contribute up to 13.6% of the UAE's GDP by 2030, around \$96b. - Dubai is home to 350+ VC-backed Al companies including Al and blockchain developer, Sentient Labs, automated investment platform, Sarwa, and retail tech startup, DTEK. - In April 2024, the Dubai government unveiled the Universal Blueprint for Artificial Intelligence to accelerate the adoption of Al. Phase one involved the appointment of 22 chief Al officers (CAIOs) for key government departments and the launch of a major Al and web3 startup incubator.
-The UAE was the first country in the world to appoint a Minister of Al and the UAE National Strategy for Al aims to position the country as the world leader in Al by 2031.
+- GDP by 2030, around \$96b.

+- In April 2024, the Dubai government unveiled the Universal Blueprint for Artificial Intelligence to accelerate the adoption of AI.
+Phase one involved the appointment of 22 chief Al officers (CAIOs) for key government departments and the launch of a major Al and web3 startup incubator.
+The UAE was the first country in the world to appoint a Minister of AI and the UAE National Strategy for AI aims to position the country as the world leader in Al by 2031.

-- The Dubai Robotics and Automation Programme aims to increase the sector's contribution to Dubai's GDP to 9% and roll-out 200,000 robots across the city by 2032, while the DIFC Innovation Hub's Dubai Al Campus offers an Al accelerator programme with the ambition to attract more than 500 tech companies and \$300m in funds by 2028. - In 2024, the Dubai Multi Commodities Centre (DMCC) launched a new Al Centre to drive global, practical Al solutions.
-The Al Centre is part of a newly integrated hub alongside DMCC's established technology ecosystems, the DMCC Crypto Centre and DMCC Gaming Centre. - The rise of Al in the UAE is backed by a growing ecosystem of cloud providers and data centres.
+• The UAE AI market was valued at \$3.47b in 2023 and is projected to grow at a CAGR of 43.9% between 2024 and 2030.
+Plus, businesses in the UAE are actively implementing AI - 65% of IT professionals in the UAE have expedited an AI rollout over the past two years.
+The adoption of AI could contribute up to 13.6% of the UAE's • Dubai is home to 350+ VC-backed AI companies including Al and blockchain developer, Sentient Labs, automated investment platform, Sarwa, and retail tech startup, DTEK. - The Dubai Robotics and Automation Programme aims to increase the sector's contribution to Dubai's GDP to 9% and roll-out 200,000 robots across the city by 2032, while the DIFC Innovation Hub's Dubai AI Campus offers an AI accelerator programme with the ambition to attract more than 500 tech companies and \$300m in funds by 2028. - In 2024, the Dubai Multi Commodities Centre (DMCC) launched a new Al Centre to drive global, practical Al solutions.
+The Al Centre is part of a newly integrated hub alongside DMCC's established technology ecosystems, the DMCC Crypto Centre and DMCC Gaming Centre. - The rise of AI in the UAE is backed by a growing ecosystem of cloud providers and data centres.
 Dubai is the number one data centre market in the UAE, with 18 data centres and 230+ cloud service providers.
 Multinational tech companies, including AWS, Microsoft, and SAP, have data centres in Dubai.